felipefzdz/felipefzdz.github.io/_posts/2014-12-13-in-the-quest-of-a-significant-pet-project.md

 title: "In the quest of a significant pet project"
 description: ""
 category:
-tags: [hefesto]
+tags: [pet project, learning by doing]
 ---
 {% include JB/setup %}

-There are so many cool ways of keeping yourself up to date in programming business.
-Learning by doing is one of the approaches and maintaining a pet project is one of the strongest.
+There are so many cool ways about keeping yourself up to date in programming business.
+Learning by doing is one of the approaches and spending time on a pet project is an amazing way of practicing that.

-When starting a pet project you have to ask yourself what you want to mainly achieve.
+When starting a pet project you have to ask yourself what you want to achieve.

 *   Solving a problem (hopefully a real problem, something that you miss and nobody has implemented a proper solution yet)
 *   Coping with a rough domain.
-Moving from CRUD to for instance a web crawler, a parser or some DSL tool.
+Moving from CRUD to, for instance, a web crawler, a parser or some DSL tool.
 *   Learning a new language.
 And remember:

 ![]({{ site.url }}/assets/newlanguage.png)